dotnet/Microsoft.Maui.Graphics.Controls/README.md

 _What if you could choose at any time between using the native control or a drawn control with the native look and feel?_

 **GraphicsControls** is a library that offers the controls available in Xamarin.Forms Visual allowing to choose between **Cupertino, Fluent and Material** but, instead of creating native controls, are **drawn controls**.
+This project is a **.NET experiment** related to Xamarin / .NET MAUI with different tests to validate the interest and feasibility of drawn controls but is not covered by Microsoft support.

 <img src="images/graphicscontrols.png" Width="220" />